TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/Glossary.rst

 * What do these variables mean, how will they be interpreted?
 * Where the values are stored (**persistence**): In a configuration file, the database, etc.
-* Who can change the values (**privileges**), e.g. only a system maintainer or admin in the TYPO3 backend.
+* Who can change the values (**privileges**), for example only a system maintainer or admin in the TYPO3 backend.
 * To what the values apply (**scope**).
 Are they global or do they only apply to certain extension, page, plugin, users or usergroups?

-An example for a TYPO3 specific configuration methods is TSconfig.
-This uses the TypoScript syntax.
+An example for a TYPO3 specific configuration methods is `TSconfig`:pn:.
+This uses the `TypoScript`:pn: syntax.
 The values can be changed in the backend only by admins or in extensions.